Uppsala Castle: John III

 In 1572, while John III was king of Sweden, a fire ripped through the castle heavily damaging both the original royal apartments and the representation addition.
 Franciscus Pahr was hired as architect to rebuild the damaged castle.
 Pahr envisioned a new south wing to replace the fire-damaged structure, with royal apartments in the western half and a hall of state and church in the eastern half.
 To the north would be a courtyard, bounded by colonnades and pillars.
 Pahr died in 1580, with only the western half of the south wing completed.
 Another architect, possibly Willem Boy, was brought in to finish the eastern half of the south wing.
 This new architect also planned for a large north wing with towers, connected to the south wing by a long, narrow east wing called "The Long Castle" (Swedish: Långslottet); this new plan would create a U-shaped castle.

 And thus, between the two different architects hired by King John III, the new south wing was completed with royal apartments, a hall of state, and church; also included was the rebuilding the southwest tower and construction of a new southeast tower.
 Two-thirds of the new east wing (The Long Castle) was also completed by the time John III died in 1592.
 Also during this period, a large garden was laid out at the base of the hill to the east of the castle.

 The castle's church constructed during this period included large multi-story stucco reredos encompassing the entire wall behind the altar.
 Parts of these reredos remain a feature in the castle today.

 Charles IX of Sweden

 King Charles IX wished to see the castle's northern and eastern additions completed.
 Only the east wing (The Long Castle) and it's northeast tower were completed, the envisioned northern wing was never built.

 Gustavus Adolphus

-In 1630, King Gustavus Adolphus announced the decision that Sweden should participate in the Thirty Years' War.
+In 1630, King Gustavus Adolphus announced the decision that Sweden would participate in the Thirty Years' War at the castle.